Windward School: Athletics

 The school has 44 teams, six full-time coaches, 2 full-time athletic trainers, and 30–35 part-time coaches.
+Sports facilities at the school include the Lewis Jackson Memorial Sports Center and Foley Field.

 The school's athletic teams have won California State Championships in several sports.
 In 2008, the boys varsity teams won the CIF Division VI championships in both soccer and volleyball.
 In 2011, both the boys' and girls' varsity basketball teams won the CIF Division IV State Championship.
 In 2009, the boys' varsity basketball team won the CIF Division V State Championship.
 In 2012, the boys' varsity volleyball team won the CIF Division III SoCal Regional Championship (the highest level of state competition for boys' volleyball).
 The boys' varsity 8-man football team won back-to-back CIF Southern Sectional Championships (also the highest level of state competition) in 2010 and 2011.
-As of 2012, the school has moved up to play 11-man football and no longer competes in 8-man.
-In 2016, the football program accumulated their first US Army All-American football player, Breland Brandt, who played football for UCLA.
-In January 2017, the boys football program switched to a hybrid 8-Man/11-Man Football schedule for the 2017 season, (4 11-Man games and 6 8-man games).
-The 2017 season will be a transition year for the program which will eventually move back to 8-man by the 2018 football season.
-The reason is undisclosed.
-In 2017, the Girls Basketball team won the CIF Division I State Championship, their second in school history.
-In 2018, the Girls Basketball team won the CIF Open Division State Championship.
-In 2019, the 8-man football team won the 8-man Division 1 championship, and the Boys Basketball team won the Division 1 CIF Southern Section Championship.
-The Boys Volleyball team was recently moved up to D1/D2 following their undefeated regular season last year(2019/2020/2021) in which the Wildcats continued to the CIF finals.

-People forget Wildcat legend, Tanner Savitsky, was a 4 time all Delphic League Recipient.

-Most notably, Ken Asher, Algebra I teacher and CIF MSFF (Middle School Flag Football) Coach of the Decade, led the Wildcats to 19 consecutive Pacific Basin League flag football championships.
-This includes an "unbelievable" (Schefter) 2017 season, where Coach Asher led the Royal team to an undefeated 11-0 championship season.